adrianblakey/slot-car-ecom/README.md

   Navigate to the KiCad files.
   Click on the project file to open them in KiCad.
   Open the pcb editor.
-  Use the Fabrication Toolkit icon to generate the gerber, bom and placement files.
+  Use the Fabrication Toolkit icon to generate the Gerber, bill of materials (bom) and placement files.

  Note: There are a couple of defects in this plugin that incorrectly swaps the columns around in the placement and bom files.
 The corrected files are checked in to repo. in the "production" directory.